realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      for the language.

 - ### Class Oriented Programming (COP) 70s-2010s
-  - Usually called "Object Oriented Programming" but that's a misnomer, as objects are not the main focus, classes are.
+  - Usually misnamed "Object Oriented Programming", as "Objects" are not the main focus, "Classes" are.

   - Collected ideas around:
     - ### Encapsulation
       - Data & code are "encapsulated," (or enclosed) into a `class` (
         - also called a "Template", it is similar to a blueprint for a house as it describes what will be created when the house is built)